-This mode is usually used when a single AD7690 is connected to an SPI-compatible digital host, which has an interrupt input, and it is desired to keep CNV, which is used to sample the analog input, independent of the signal used to select the data reading.
-This independence is particularly important in applications where low jitter on CNV is desired.
+This mode is usually used when a single AD7693 is connected to an SPI-compatible digital host with an interrupt input and it is desired to keep CNV, which is used to sample the analog input, independent of the signal used to select the data reading.
+This requirement is particularly important in applications where low jitter on CNV is desired.